IVenzon/cse15l-lab-reports/Lab-Reports/week-5-lab-report-3.md

 From our search, we can see that there are 179 .txt files within `./written_2`.

+`-c` is useful in situations where we are parsing through a large amount of data and all we care about is the frequency of a certain result.
+Imagine trying to count 179 .txt files by hand!

 Source: [15 Practical Grep Command Examples In Linux / UNIX](https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/)

 The `-c` command can also apply to multiple files in a single search.
 If multiple files are searched, `grep` will first list out the name of the file and then list the number of search matches within said file.
 This can be seen below, where `-c` was used to find the number of times "architect" appears within `./written_2/non-fiction/OUP/Rybczynski`.